HantsonAlec/Portfolio/README.md

 Hello I am Alec Hantson a student AI Engineer(MCT) from Belgium! 👋

-In my portfolio you can find all of my demos/projects to show my technical knowledge about AI (and even references to some non AI projects).
+In my portfolio you can find all of my demos/projects to show my technical knowledge about AI (and even references to some non AI projects at the bottom).
 All of the code are notebooks to show my thinking and display my knowledge in a clean way.

 ## Table of content: